rokucommunity/rooibos/docs/index.md

 In the above example, we pipe the output of the telnet session to `dist/test.log`, wait for the test execution to finish, and finally, parse the line of test output to check for the SUCCESS flag.

-### Coming soon: Gulp example
+## Coming soon.

-The frameworkTests project is currently run using gulp with typescript.
-See `gulpfile.ts` for an example, until I get time to add specifics here.
+I am currently toying with integrating with : https://github.com/georgejecook/roku-test-automation/  - when that work is complete, roobis will be easy to run from CI, as we'll have a socket connection.

 ## Advanced setup

-### Advanced use of TestsScene.xml
+### Advanced use of TestsScene.xml - NOT SUPPORTED YET
 To use Rooibos, you need to provide a scene (default name `TestsScene.xml`).
 This scene should be empty; but may well contain code in the init method to setup global values, which you need to execute your runtime code.
 Consider an application which uses `ModelLocator` pattern, or some other _IOC_ pattern.
 In this case it would make sense to initiate the pattern in the `TestsScene.xml`, rather than have to set it up in every single test `Setup`.

 #### Example TestsScene.xml